christinto/Shamir-Secret-0th-test/README.md

 A command line PoC for sharding and sharing secrets (e.g. Ethereum, bitcoin or traditional login keys), using Shamir-Secret sharing scheme.

 ## Installation
-Before installing you'd need to make sure you have pip and untility belt installed:
+Before installing you'd need to make sure you have pip and utility belt installed:
-* Open terminal, then install pip and utilitibelt
+* Open terminal, then install pip and utilitybelt
 ##
     >>> sudo easy_install pip
     >>> sudo pip install utilitybelt